About the Museum

 School Tours (K-12) - FREE

 Group rates are available to groups of 10 or more with a 24-hour notice.
 Groups must schedule a tour in advance in order to receive the group tour rate as well as a docent guide (optional).
 To ensure a particular date and docent availability we require that groups schedule tours at least two weeks in advance.

-PLEASE NOTE: Guided tours are NOT guaranteed and are based upon docent and staff availability.
-If your group is more than 30 minutes late, you are NOT guaranteed a docent-guided tour.
+PLEASE NOTE: Guided tours are NOT guaranteed and are based upon staff availability.
+If your group is more than 30 minutes late, you are NOT guaranteed a guided tour.
 For more information or to schedule a tour please contact our Education and Tour Coordinator by calling (409) 999-6284 or Email.

 The Museum of the Gulf Coast tells the exciting story of the Texas/Louisiana Gulf Coast region, beginning with paleontology and biology.
 Permanent exhibits include a section on Native Americans, European contact, the Civil War, economic and cultural growth, the petroleum industry, and the maritime history of the region.
-The Museum's second floor is dedicated to the many internationally-recognized musicians and athletes who call the Gulf Coast home.
+The Museum's second floor is dedicated to the many internationally-recognized musicians, athletes, and other notables who have ties to the region.

 The 39,000 square foot Museum is located at 700 Procter Street in downtown Port Arthur, Texas.
 In addition to two floors of exhibits, the Museum houses an orientation theater, a classroom, a hospitality area, and a gift shop.
 The facility is handicap accessible.
 For further information, call (409) 982-7000.